- Developer Corner

 To be more specific, for each user, his own zone is authoritative for the ".gnu" pseudo-TLD (".gnu" is a pseudo-TLD or pTLD, not a normal TLD).

-The ".zkey" top level domain (TLD) provides a (reverse) mapping from globally unique hashes to public key.
+The ".zkey" top level domain (TLD) provides a way to name a zone directly by using the corresponding public key for the name.
 A record in the ".zkey" TLD would look like

-Nobody runs the ".zkey" TLD, as names in the ".zkey" TLD are hashes over public keys, no authority is needed.
+Nobody runs the ".zkey" TLD, as names in the ".zkey" TLD are public keys, no authority is needed.
 The ".zkey" TLD is essentially a very simple mapping mechanism where there are only public key 'PKEY' records --- each name is mapped to the corresponding PKEY value (which is again the name).
 Given this, no actual authority is needed: ".zkey" lookups never involve any network operation but rather only consist of a trival conversion from ASCII to binary.
+The ".zkey" TLD is really only a way for users to explicitly say that they want to access the zone of a given public key.

 A zone in GNS (like DNS) is a portion of the namespace that a single entity (usually a user) is responsible for.
 For example, GNU is responsible for the "gnu.org" zone and thus all names ending with ".gnu.org".